A Complete Guide to Visiting Big Sur

 There are not many options when it comes to hotels in Big Sur.
 You either have to choose between a low star hotel or a 5-star resort that will set you back $700 a night and up.
 Below are some options if you are dead set on staying in Big Sur while visiting.

 - Ventana Big Sur ($$$$) 5-star secluded resort located in the midst of all that Big Sur has to offer.
+This resort is for adults only so it’s perfect for a romantic getaway.

 - Glen Oaks Big Sur ($$$) Trendy retro style hotel with individual cabins.

-- Big Sur Lodge ($$) Located in Pfeiffer-Big Sur State Park this 3-star hotel that offers cottage-style rooms and cabins.
+- Big Sur Lodge ($$) Located in Pfeiffer-Big Sur State Park this 3-star hotel offers cottage-style rooms and cabins.

 Because we wanted to stay on a budget in Big Sur, we chose to stay in Carmel by the Sea.
 It’s roughly an hour’s drive from everything Big Sur has to offer and is the cutest little storybook town.